aidalgo/principles-ai-foundry-agent/README.md

 # Principles Agent Application

-This is the main repository for the Principles Agent application, a multi-agent system designed to answer questions about company principles in both English and Brazilian Portuguese.
+This is a sample repository demonstrating how to create and orchestrate multiple agents using Azure AI Foundry.
+The Principles Agent application is a multi-agent system designed to answer questions about company principles in both English and Brazilian Portuguese, showcasing practical patterns for building multi-agent systems with Azure AI services.

 ## Available Implementations